Commitment Gap via Correlation Gap: Introduction

 Finally, of particular interest is the most well-studied variant of max-CICS, namely the Pandora's Box problem with Optional Inspection.
 In this setting, the decision-maker is allowed to select a closed box, without paying to open it.
 Under single-selection constraints, the problem is NP-Hard but a PTAS is known to exist \citep{FLL22,BC22}.
-Under (general) matroid constraints, \cite{BK19} show that the commitment gap is upper bounded by $e/(e-1)\approx 1.58$ via a reduction to submodular maximization.
-However, their approach requires an enumeration of all committing policies and is therefore not efficient.
-Indeed, prior to this work, the best known efficient approximation for matroid constraints was $\approx 1.72$, achieved by \cite{CCHS24} through a committing policy.
-Our results show that the upper bound of \cite{BK19} can indeed be matched efficiently, improving the state of the art.
+Under (general) matroid constraints, \cite{BK19} show that the commitment gap is upper bounded by $1-\frac{1}{e} \approx 0.632$ via a reduction to submodular maximization.
+Their approach is based on a reduction to nonadaptive stochastic submodular maximization, maximizing the weighted rank function of the matroid constraint subject to another partition matroid.
+While achieving exactly a $1 - 1/e$ ratio in the submodular maximization step is nonconstructive, it can be made polynomial-time constructive at the cost of arbitrarily small error \citep{AN16}.
+Our results show that the lower bound of \cite{BK19} can indeed be matched exactly and efficiently by employing an ex ante relaxation of the problem and rounding via a free-order prophet inequality.